autodesk-platform-services/aps-power-automate-tools/docs/tutorials/create-issues-connector/index.md

 ## Test the connector

-In this case we can test the actions right from the connector configuration UI, without having to create a Power Automate flow.
+Now that we have a custom connector with a couple of actions, let's try them out.

 > ### Tip: Retrieving project ID
 >
 > In the following tests we will need an ID of our project in ACC.
-For simple experiments you can get the project ID from https://acc.autodesk.com:
+For simple experiments you can get the ID from https://acc.autodesk.com:
 >
 > - Go to your ACC project, and navigate to the **Issues** section
 > - Grab the project ID from the URL